MatveyKostis/brython_easier/README.md

 ```

 5. Q: How to install library?<br>
-A: Because i still didn't add it in Pypi, you can install it by downloading the library and adding it to your project.
-Just add in folder with code, and import like that:
+A: Use pip install brython-easier, or you can just download file and import like that:
 ```python
 from your_file_name import *
 ```